shd101wyy/Walley0.2/README.md

 Walley0.2
 =========
 Toy language is a lisp dialect written in Python 2.7.5 ......
+Well now in JavaScript and Python version has been stopped
 Well....
 It cannot be regarded as lisp dialect cuz I did not learn lisp very well
 It does not support "Macro" now cuz.... idk what macro really is ..... so hard...
 XD
 The whole language is like Scheme